 Wide receivers are particularly notable in this regard.
-Staying in the shadow much of the game, receivers are key to an offense’s success.
+Standing in the shadow much of the game, they are vital to an offense’s success.

 To help beginning football players, I am going to introduce you to a number of wide receiver drills for youth to help with coordination, speed, and conditioning.
 This is going to be a pretty long read, so sit back and get ready to absorb information!

 10+ Wide Receiver Drills For Kids And Beginners

 You should start with your stance – if you don’t solidify the basics, you can forget about making progress elsewhere.

 Here are a few general tips on correct receiver stance: